2DGD-F0TH/2DGD_F0TH/chapters/004_GameDev_Basics/002_CollisionDetection/004_Reaction.md

 #### The "Tile + Offset" Method

+This is a really good trick that works well for games that are heavily based on grids: the player can move only in the four cardinal directions and movement is tile-based.

+By "tile-based movement" I mean that if you press any direction for even the smallest amount of time (even a single frame), the player will move in that direction by a tile (however big it may be).

+The idea behind this kind of collision detection is very simple: some tiles are marked as walls.
+When the player wants to move in a certain direction, the game will check the tile in the chosen direction, if it's a wall the movement will be blocked, if it's passable the game will tween (usually using an offset parameter) the player travelling between tiles.

 {{placeholder}}

 <!-- TODO: Useful for games like pacman, check the direction where you are going using the offset, if the next cell is a wall, react -->